 North Dakota’s agricultural and energy industries provide the country and the world with food, oil, gas and electricity.
 In Congress, Kelly works to protect the livelihood of farmers and ranchers, unleash North Dakota’s full energy potential and ensure North Dakota has a strong voice.

-Kelly serves on the House Judiciary Committee and the House Oversight and Reform Committee for the 116th Congress.
-Kelly was elected to the U.S. House of Representatives representing the entire state of North Dakota in 2018 and began his first term on January 3, 2019.
+Kelly serves on the House Energy and Commerce Committee for the 117th Congress.
+Kelly was first elected to the U.S. House of Representatives representing the entire state of North Dakota in 2018.

 Congressman Armstrong's official photograph can be downloaded by clicking here.